twolastnames/stock-data/README.md

 nvm install
 nvm use
 npm install
+./create_db
 ```

+These commands will download necessary patches and populate the database of known symbols.

 ### Running Locally

-In order to run this application locally, populating the database is required.
-This can be done by executing `./create_db` from the root project directory.
-After that script is run, locally running the server for development purposes requires two shells each with a command.
+Locally running the server for development purposes requires two shells each with a command.
 One shell should run `npm start` and the other should run `node server.js`.
 At that point, the front end is accessable at [http://localhost:3000](http://localhost:3000) and the backend at [http://localhost:3000](http://localhost:8080).

 ### Unit Testing